itsbenchen/amazon-clone/README.md

 This is an Amazon clone that's made with ReactJS with the use of React-Bootstrap, Stripe, Axios, and Moment libraries.
 NodeJS and Google Firebase is used to help with the backend and deployment testing.

-Stripe was used for building payment flows
-Axios to help with the HTTP requests
-Moment library to format dates
-NodeJS for the backend server
-Firebase for the real-time database usage

 npm installs (/amazon-clone):
  - npm i react-router-dom
  - npm i @stripe/stripe-js